7 of the Best Places to Open an IRA in 2021

-Similar to Ally Invest, E*TRADE offers an outstanding mix of almost unlimited investment options.
+Similar to Ally Invest, E*TRADE’s IRAs offer an outstanding mix of almost unlimited investment options.
 It also features low pricing.
-You can trade stocks and ETFs at $6.95 per trade, though mutual fund trades are a bit on the high side, at $19.95.
-However, they offer more than 1,000 mutual funds that are both no-load and no fee.
+You can trade stocks and ETFs for free, though mutual fund trades are a bit on the high side, starting at $19.99.
+However, they offer 4,686 mutual funds that are both no load and no fee.
 And for what it’s worth, they have 30 brick-and-mortar locations scattered about the country.

 E*TRADE has no minimum account balance and no annual fee to worry about.

-E*TRADE also has a managed portfolio option — E*TRADE Adaptive Portfolio.
+E*TRADE also has a managed portfolio option — E*TRADE Core Portfolio.
 This is E*TRADE’s robo-advisor entry, and it requires a minimum initial investment of $5,000.
 The annual management fee is 0.30%.
 Once again, this gives you the option to have at least some of your portfolio professionally managed.
 But you can still go the DIY route with the rest of your money.

-One of the original discount investment brokerage firms, Charles Schwab has all the advantages of a traditional full-service brokerage firm.
-But their fee structure competes with those of discount brokerages.
+One of the original discount investment brokerage firms, Charles Schwab has all the advantages of a traditional full-service brokerage firm that offers IRAs but their fee structure competes with those of discount brokerages.

-You can trade stocks and ETFs for just $4.95 per trade.
+You can trade stocks and ETFs for free.
 Mutual funds are a bit of a problem, however.
-They do offer a handful of fee-free in-house mutual funds.
-But the commission on all others is a whopping $76 per trade.
+They offer a handful of fee-free in-house mutual funds.
+But the commission on all others is up to a whopping $49.95 or 8.5% of your principal per trade.

-They require a minimum $1,000 open an account, but they don’t require any annual fees.
-And if you don’t feel like managing your own account, Charles Schwab also has a robo-advisor service for you to take advantage of.
-Charles Schwab Intelligent Portfolios will provide you with professional investment management.
+They require a minimum $1,000 to start using the account, but they don’t charge an annual fee.
+And if you don’t feel like managing your own account, Charles Schwab also has a robo-advisor service.
+Charles Schwab Intelligent Portfolios provides users with professional investment management.
 It requires a minimum balance of $5,000, but there is no fee for the service.

 One of the premier online discount brokers, Fidelity offers consumers an opportunity to open a traditional IRA, Roth IRA and 401(k) Rollover.
 They also offer a variety of small business retirement plans (like SEP IRA’s).
 There are no opening costs or annual fees for any of these IRA’s but if you decide to close them out for any reason, a $50 fee applies.